jbburgess/tweetskybridge/README.md

   - **Cross-run reply threading** — self-reply tweets chain under the mapped Bluesky post even when the parent was posted in an earlier run
   - **Native quote embeds** — self-quote tweets embed the bot's existing Bluesky post (`app.bsky.embed.record`) instead of an external link card
   - Unmapped references (e.g., self-replies/quotes to very old tweets or replies/quotes to other Twitter accounts) fall back to the default behavior (standalone post / link card)
+- Mirrors the account's pinned tweet to the Bluesky pinned post once per day (first run after UTC midnight): pins the mapped post, replaces it when the pin changes, and unpins when Twitter has no pinned tweet (a pinned tweet older than the mapping is skipped with a warning).
+Disable with `PIN_SYNC_ENABLED=false`.
 - Caches the target Twitter account's numeric user ID to avoid redundant API lookups
 - Supports Bluesky session-string reuse to minimize app password logins
 - Runs via GitHub Actions, triggered either by schedule or by `workflow_dispatch`